timmeinerzhagen/reddit-comment-companion/README.md

 - Shows Reddit comments in a sidebar instead of having to open new tab
 - Supports full markdown, images, gifs
+- Hover over the "Comments" button of any post to load comments
+- Works with RES
 - Collapsing comments

 ## Install